What is Chainlink (LINK)?

 TLDR

-Chainlink is a decentralized oracle network that acts as the essential middleware, securely connecting blockchains to real-world data, external systems, and other chains, enabling advanced applications like DeFi and tokenized assets.
+Chainlink is the industry-standard decentralized oracle network that securely connects blockchains to real-world data, other blockchains, and existing enterprise systems, enabling advanced smart contracts and applications.

-3. Powered by the LINK Token – The native token is used to pay for services and secure the network through staking.
+3. Powered by the LINK Token – LINK is used to pay for services and secure the network through staking, aligning incentives for node operators and users.

 Deep Dive